-The County adopts as the County Fire Code, for the unincorporated area of the County, the following: (1) The 2013 California Fire Code portion of the CBSC, including the appendix to Chapter 4 and appendices B, H, I, & K; (2) the 2012 International Fire Code (IFC) and the National Fire Protection Association Standards 13, 13-R & 13-D, 2013 Editions; and (3) the County's amendments in this chapter.
+The County adopts as the County Fire Code, for the unincorporated area of the County, the following: (1) The 2016 California Fire Code portion of the CBSC, including the appendices I & N; (2) the 2015 International Fire Code (IFC) and the National Fire Protection Association Standards 13, 13-R & 13-D, 2016 Editions; and (3) the County's amendments in this chapter.

-To determine which of these codes governs in any particular case, code amendments adopted by the State of California shall take precedence over the 2012 IFC, and the 2012 IFC shall be used for those code sections not adopted by the State.
-Amendments the County adopts shall take precedence over both the 2012 IFC and 2013 California Fire Code provisions.
+To determine which of these codes governs in any particular case, code amendments adopted by the State of California shall take precedence over the 2015 IFC, and the 2015 IFC shall be used for those code sections not adopted by the State.
+Amendments the County adopts shall take precedence over both the 2015 IFC and 2016 California Fire Code provisions.
 Where this Chapter states that a provision of the California Fire Code is revised, amended, changed, deleted, added or otherwise modified, that means revised, amended, changed, deleted, added or otherwise modified as it is incorporated into this Chapter.